Where does Joe stand on the issues affecting everyday families?

 Lake Erie is, without question, our state's most important natural resource, and our District's most important as well.
 It also tops the list economically, bringing in $1.3 billion dollars in 2016, according to Lake Erie Shores and Islands.
 That equates to over 13,000 jobs.

-Yet we see NO ACTION from local representation to PROTECT AND PRESERVE Lake Erie.
-No proposed legislation in the last two years has been sponsored by our local state elected officials.
-With another Algae Bloom looming in the late summer of 2017 (third worst on record), we are still left waiting and hoping that action will be taken to keep our livelihoods in tact.
+With another large Toxic Algae Bloom looming this summer, we are still left waiting and hoping that action will be taken to keep our livelihoods in tact.
 As our source of drinking water and largest economic driving force in northern Ohio, Lake Erie deserves more attention.
 Unfortunately cozying up to Mega Donors like Ginni Ragan has been more important than providing clean drinking water to our communities.

-As Representative, I will make Lake Erie's health and survival a DAY ONE GOAL, proposing Legislation to ensure it has adequate funding from the state, regardless of the current General Assembly and federal government's inaction.
+As Representative, I will make Lake Erie's health and survival a DAY ONE GOAL, proposing Legislation to allocate $500 million dollars from the Rainy Day Fund to ensure it has adequate funding from the state, regardless of the current General Assembly and federal government's inaction.

 Ohio embarrassingly ranks 41st out of 50 in public education (U.S. News and World Report).
 School districts continue to suffer as the Legislature and Governor consolidate rainy day dollars and shift taxes at the expense of our children and educators.
 State level tax cuts look great in the media, but that money needs to come from somewhere.
 Next to every tax cut from the General Assembly is a cut to a public service.
 In this case schools lose state funding and have to levy taxes onto residents to continue operating.
 This shifts the target from the backs of the Columbus Establishment and paints it on local leaders.
 Even worse, pay to play scandals provide for failed opportunities like ECOT, which stole $572,557 from the schools in the 89th House District.